How long is my DBS disclosure valid?

 If you are returning to your studies at Cardiff Metropolitan University on a course that requires a DBS check, you will need to complete a new DBS for the start of your programme.

-If you have not been sent a DBS application form from the Admissions Unit please contact the unit to request one on 029 2041 6010.
+If you have not been sent any information in relation to undertaking this check though the electronic process please contact the Admissions Unit on 029 2041 6010.